 From May 2017 she has collaborated with Porphyra.
 International Academic Journal of Byzantine Studies as a blind referee.
 She has also worked as a referee for RIHA Journal(International Association of Research Institutes in the History of Art) of the Bibliotheca Hertziana and the academic journal Bizantinistica.

 She carries out her institutional activity working primarily at the Departement of Cultural Heritage, where she is a member of the Research Board, the so-called “Third Mission” Board, and the Cultural Activities Board.
+From 2019 she is a member of the University Research Evaluation Committee (VRA) - Area 10.

 Scientific and editorial boards